Chapel Perilous exists to provide immersive and subversive music experiences and debuted as part of the inaugural Muswell Hill Music Festival in 2019.

 An hours’ meditation, with chamber works by Arvo Pärt and John Tavener, alongside works Giacinto Scelsi and Hildegard von Bingen.

-Time of Distress
+Times of Distress

-photos copyright Guy James
+Photos © Guy James